nextensio/docs/content/en/Architecture/_index.md

 :-------------------------:|:-------------------------:
 ![](/architecture/user_add.jpg) | ![](/architecture/images.jpg)

-For initial bootstrapping, the comment about "You have no attributes for users" can be ignored, we will talk about attributes in the next topic.
+For initial bootstrapping, the comment about "You have no attributes for users" can be ignored, it will be explained in more detail in section [Policies and Attributes](/policyattr).
 Also note that the first admin user who signed up will automatically show up in the users list.

 ### STEP3: Create AppGroups